Sociology of gender: Gender and socialization

 The norms that are taught throughout childhood are influential in an individual's life because the ideas about gender that are typically taught by parents in early years are reinforced outside of the home.
 A study done by Mick Cunningham states that the normative behaviors and attitudes that children observe can influence the way that these children grow up to structure their own households in adulthood.
 Normative gender roles can be reinforced outside of the household, adding power to these established ideas about gender.
 An analysis of children's books in the twenty-first century, by Janice McCabe, suggests that this particular avenue of children's media symbolically annihilates females, representing them about half as often as that of males.
 Underrepresentation such as this can affect children and their views of gender.
 Children's TV networks, such as Disney, Nickelodeon, and Cartoon Network, have demonstrated a disproportional representation of males and females on their respective shows in a study done by Beth Hentges and Kim Case.
-According to Hentges and Case, there are less female characters across all three children's networks; however, there is more propagation of stereotypical gendered behavior on Cartoon Network and Nickelodeon than that of Disney.
+According to Hentges and Case, there are less female characters across all three children's networks; however, there is more propagation of stereotypical gendered behavior on Cartoon Network and Nickelodeon than on Disney.

 Atypical household influence on gender socialization

 Some children are raised in atypical households that challenge normative gender roles.
 In Jada Tidwell's study, she observes the play of children who come from households with lesbian feminist mothers (both single mothers and couples).
 Tidwell's observations consisted of both individual play as well as play integrated with the mothers.
 As a result of these observations, Tidwell asserts that atypical environments can affect children's lives and ideas.
 According to Tidwell, households that challenge hegemonic cultural ideas ultimately give children a different perspective of gender than those of children raised in heterosexual, two parent households.
 In the families studied by Jada Tidwell, children reported ideas that both endorsed and challenged stereotypical gender roles at times.
 In a different study, Abbie Goldberg observed toddlers from various types of households and how these children engaged in play.
 Goldberg's findings suggest that children whose parents are of the same gender tend to play in ways that are less adherent to stereotypical gender roles than children from heterosexual households.
-Susan Witt, in her article "Parental Influence on Children's Socialization to Gender Roles", advocates for androgynous gender roles in parenting, arguing that environments are more open minded about gender and encouraging to both their sons and daughters.
+Susan Witt, in her article "Parental Influence on Children's Socialization to Gender Roles", advocates for androgynous gender roles in parenting, arguing that such environments are more open minded about gender and encouraging to both their sons and daughters.